Noah-McDonald/noah-mcdonald.github.io/README.md

 ## Hi there 👋

+Hello!
+My name is Noah McDonald, I am a high school student with a passion for mathematics and computer science.
+I have always enjoyed the abstract logic of maths and such I now like to explore topics such as number theory and real analysis.
+Sometimes I can't visualize these concepts in my head so I write programs to help me understand how thing work.
+In computer science I enjoy algorithms and data structures.
 <!--
 **Noah-McDonald/noah-mcdonald** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.